CalebCavilla/SuperMarioNEAT/README.md

 compatibility_threshold = 2.2   # Controls speciation, if two species of genomes are less diverse than this threshold they are combined, otherwise kept seperate. max_stagnation          = 15    # The limit on how long a species can survive without improvement in best_fitness.
 ```
+See https://neat-python.readthedocs.io/en/latest/config_file.html for more details on the config.